EXL 2025

 How we match you up with the right people?

-We start by surveying every attendee about what they’re working on, key goals, level of experience, and obstacles.
-Based on what you tell us, we:
+We survey every attendee about what they’re working on, key goals, experience, and obstacles.

-Create many rounds of dedicated, moderated discussion table sessions, so people working on similar things get together and learn from each other in a facilitated way.
+Based on what you tell us, we create many rounds of dedicated, moderated discussion table sessions, so people working on similar things get together and learn from each other.

 This way you get to actually learn how something is done while becoming fast friends.

-It’s not recorded. won’t end up on YouTube
+won’t end up on YouTube.

 You can pretend a lot of things, but you can’t pretend showing up.
 Events are not about the content.
 People forget what one or another speaker said.
 Most content is available on YouTube anyway, or might be better as a podcast.